 Overview

-The Health and Human Services Commission (HHSC) Provider Finance Department (PFD) for Hospital Services develops reimbursement methodology rules for determining payment rates/fees for Medicaid Hospital Services.
+The Texas Health and Human Services Commission (HHSC) Provider Finance Department (PFD) for Hospital Services develops reimbursement methodology rules for determining payment rates/fees for Medicaid Hospital Services.
 General Medicaid program rules for Hospital Services are located at Title 1 of the Texas Administrative Code, Part 15, Chapter 354, SubChapter A, Division 10, Rule §354.1121.
-Additional general Medicaid program rules for Hospital Services are located at Title 1 of the Texas Administrative Code, Part 15, Chapter 354, SubChapter A, Division 11, Rules 1131-1190.
-HHSC PFD for Hospital Services develops payment rates/fees in accordance with published rules and policy guidelines for Hospital Services.
+Additional general Medicaid program rules for Hospital Services are located in Title 1 of the Texas Administrative Code, Part 15, Chapter 354, Subchapter A, Division 11, Rules 1131-1190.
+HHSC PFD for Hospital Services develops payment rates and fees in accordance with published rules and policy guidelines for Hospital Services.

 Announcements